Justice for J6 rally: Rally

 100 to 200 demonstrators attended the rally.
 Capitol Police made an estimation that a maximum of 450 people were in the crowd, which was made up of demonstrators, counter-demonstrators, and journalists, with the media reported to even outnumber the demonstrators at times.
 Among the speakers were Look Ahead America rally organizer Matt Braynard, Citizens Against Political Persecution co-founder Cara Castronuova, and family members of the prisoners.
 No member of Congress attended, though Mike Collins, who ran for Georgia's 10th district, and Joe Kent, who ran for Washington's 3rd district, did.

 The event occurred without incident and remained a peaceful demonstration as planned.
 Four people were arrested before and after the rally, although D.C. police said they made no arrests related to the rally.
 Earlier in the day, two people were arrested for outstanding firearms violation warrants.
 One man arrested nearby was found to be in possession of a large knife.
 Another arrested 15 minutes after the rally, a US Customs and Border Protection officer, was found to be in possession of a gun but was not prosecuted.

 The rally was noted for its contradictory statements.

 The event saw heightened security presence by the U.S. Capitol Police and other law enforcement agencies.

 Events elsewhere

 Both during and after the September 18 rally, Look Ahead America had rallies in 17 other states.
 Two were held on the same day as the rally: Charlotte, North Carolina and Seattle, Washington.
 The 15 other state rallies occurred in Arizona, California, Colorado, Georgia, Iowa, Kansas, Massachusetts, Missouri, New Jersey, New York, South Carolina, Tennessee, Texas, Virginia, and Wyoming.

-2022 Candlelight Vigils
+2022 candlelight vigils

-On the 1-year anniversary of the January 6 incident, Look Ahead America organized 35 candlelight vigils taking place across 12 U.S. states and Washington, D.C.
+On the first anniversary of the January 6 attack, Look Ahead America organized 35 candlelight vigils taking place across 12 U.S. states and Washington, D.C.
 Among these locations were: